 Dear Parents/Guardians and Students,

 Reading is a lifelong skill, and research shows that adult readers establish their reading habits most strongly during their middle school years.
 Additionally, any progress made during the regular school year is maintained when students read over the summer.
-With this philosophy in mind, we would like to share with you the requirements for summer reading for students who will enter the 2017-2018 school year as 7th graders.
+With this philosophy in mind, we would like to share with you the requirements for summer reading for students who will enter 7th grade for the upcoming school year.

 The 7th grade English Language Arts teachers have compiled a list of titles for summer reading options.
 Students are to choose one of these titles to read over the summer.